-- the protection of public health and safety; - the incorporation of innovative, effective and environmentally acceptable services and infrastructure; - the achievement of aesthetic standards complementary to the existing landscape values and characteristics of the Abrolhos; and - provision of a development in which its overall impact on the immediate and wider setting is minimised.
+- the protection of public health and safety; - the incorporation of innovative, effective and environmentally acceptable services and infrastructure; - the achievement of aesthetic standards complementary to the existing landscape values and characteristics of the Abrolhos Islands; and - · provision of a development in which its overall impact on the immediate and wider setting is minimised.

-3. Prepare and implement building standards which meet Australian Standards Association specifications and are consistent with the values of the Abrolhos System for all developments.
+3. Prepare and implement building standards which meet Australian Standards Association specifications and are consistent with the values of the Abrolhos System for all present and future developments.
 (AIMAC, FWA)